MustafaGamal9/MustafaGamal9/README.md

 ### About Me

-I'm a **Software Engineer** who builds robust, scalable web applications from concept to deployment.
-I specialize in creating seamless user experiences backed by reliable server architectures, with expertise spanning modern frontend frameworks to cloud-native backend solutions.
+I'm a **Software Engineer** who builds scalable web applications from start to finish.
+I focus on creating smooth user experiences supported by reliable backend architectures, working with modern frontend frameworks and cloud-based backend solutions.

 **Technical Expertise**